DataBiosphere/data-store-cli/docs/tutorials/RestrictedAPIExamples.rst

 Python Restricted Endpoint Examples
 ===================================

-The HCA API provides several ways for users of the Human Cell Atlas (HCA) to access and download data sets from the HCA.
-This page covers how to access the HCA using Python API bindings.
+The DataBiosphere API provides several ways for users of the data store to access and download data sets from the data store.
+This page covers how to access the data store using Python API bindings.

 The API calls listed here are restricted to those with upload or ingest permissions.
-Data will be submitted through a single Ingestion Service API.
-Submitted data will go through basic quality assurance before it is deposited into the Data Storage System (DSS) component.

 In the document that follows, *privileged user* refers to a user with proper credentials and permission to upload/ingest data into the DSS.

-*NOTE:* The HCA CLI utility is compatible with Python 3.5+.
+*NOTE:* The Data Biosphere CLI utility is compatible with Python 3.5+.

 ``delete_bundle``